yaya2devops/aws-cloud-project-bootcamp/journal/resources/homework.md

-# Homework Tracker
+# Homework Challenges Check-ins

-As I proceed with my tasks, I will give priority to completing my homework and ensure that it is at the top of my to-do list.
+As I complete my tasks, my homework will always take precedence, ensuring that it is at the top of my to-do list.

-> current catch - 17/03/2023
+> Current catch - 15/04/2023

 ---